-Visual and microscopic examination revealed no signs of pitting, crevicing, corrosion, surface growth, discolorations, patterns or surface anomalies on any surface of the angled or parallel plate test assemblies for any of four subject test metals (including Elgiloy) in either of the subject test solutions after 6-month and 12-month immersion/storage at ambient conditions.
+Visual and microscopic examination of Inconel X750 samples revealed no signs of pitting, crevicing, corrosion, surface growth, discolorations, patterns or surface anomalies on any of the angled or parallel plate test assemblies on any of the surfaces in either of the subject test solutions after 6-month and 12-month immersion/storage at ambient conditions.

-The appearance of all sample surfaces was essentially identical to their respective surfaces prior to immersion.
-Also, neither of the test solutions indicated any signs of metal dissolution.
+The appearance of all sample surfaces after 12 months was essentially identical to that for the preimmersion surfaces.
+Also, neither of the test solutions indicated any signs of metal dissolution or abnormal corrosion products.
 Since these metals generally produce colored ions in solution, this would be further evidence that acid etching of the metal surface did not occur either locally or generally after long-term exposure to these solutions.